mjhinek/comp1406/Tutorials/T1/README.md

 Your tutorial grade for a given tutorial will be one of 0, 1 or 2.
 This will be based on the discretion of the TA when you present your code and are asked questions about it.

+Subnit a zip file with the folling files included (or as many as you have worked on):
+- `SampleJavaCodeProgram.java`
+-

 ---

 Please check your grades of your tutorials on your cuLearn tutorial page